 It can be overwhelming picking out the correct needle to use for embroidery.
 In fact, there have been countless times that I have gotten home from the craft store only to find that I purchased the wrong kind.

-The most common needles you can use for hand embroidery are embroidery needles and chenille needles, which are linked below.
+The most common needles you can use for hand embroidery are crewel and chenille needles.
+It’s helpful to have an assortment of sizes to use for different amounts of thread.

 Read more about types of embroidery needles and their uses as well as some of the best needles to choose from.

 When you start a new embroidery project, you’ll want some way to transfer embroidery designs to the fabric.
-You can do this with fabric markers (here are the 4 best), heat erasable pens, transfer paper, or even with certain embroidery stabilizers.
+You can do this with fabric markers, heat erasable pens, transfer paper, or even with certain embroidery stabilizers.

 Stabilizers for hand embroidery aren’t a requirement, but they will most definitely help you.
-Stabilizers help to support the fabric if you’re working on fragile or stretchy material.
+Stabilizers help to support the fabric if you’re working on fragile or stretchy material and others, like stick and stitch, serve the dual purpose of transferring a design.

 Learn about all of the different types of embroidery stabilizers and how to use them.